CoindLabs/CoindPay/README.md

 ## Values

-CoindPay is a Multichain（28+ EVM Chains、Solana、ICP etc.）DEXs、Payments and Compound Finance Infrastructure.
+CoindPay is a Multichain（28+ EVM Chains、Solana、SOON etc.）DEXs、Payments and Compound Finance Infrastructure.

 All Your Business, Invoice, Checkout, Recurring, Connect...
 Payments in One Place.